bluebanquise/bluebanquise/roles/advanced-core/advanced_dhcp_server/readme.rst

 - mac: identify based on MAC address.
 Same than standard dhcp server.
 - dhcp_client_identifier: identify based on a patern (string, etc) to recognise an host.
 Also known as option 61.
-- host_identifier: identify based on an option (agent.circuit-id, agent.remote-id, etc) to recognise an host.
+- host_identifier: identify based on an option (agent.circuit-id, agent.remote-id, etc) to recognize an host.
 Also known as option 82.
 - match: identify based on multiple options in combinaison to recognise an host.
 Also known as option 82 with hack.

 If using match, because this features is using a specific 'hack' in the dhcp server, you **must** define this host in a shared network, even if this shared network contains a single network (see this very well made page for more information: http://www.miquels.cistron.nl/isc-dhcpd/).